Mansquito: Plot

-At the research station, Dr. Allen discovers she is also changing into a human-mosquito hybrid, but more slowly as she received a smaller dose than Ray.
-Mansquito appears but doesn't try to kill her, and after she faints, the monster leaves.
-Tom takes her to the hospital.

-The doctor wants to give Dr. Allen a blood transfusion to slow down the transformation, but she replies that nothing can stop the mutation.
-She believes the monster sensed that she is turning into a creature like him and that once the transformation is complete, he will want to mate with her.
-Outside, a guard falls victim to the monster and Tom leaves to investigate.
-Mansquito undergoes another transformation, this time growing wings.
+Meanwhile, Dr. Allen returns home with her boyfriend, Baltimore Police Lieutenant Tom Randall, showing similar symptoms.
+Tom is called to investigate another crime scene, where he encounters Mansquito.
+The monster seems unstoppable, until Tom shocks him with a stun gun, making him flee in pain.
+After being spared by Mansquito, Dr. Allen believes the monster sensed that she is turning into a creature like him and that once the transformation is complete, he will want to mate with her.

-Dr. Allen also undergoes another transformation and alerts the officers of Mansquito's arrival.
-They fail to stop him.
-The monster heads for Dr. Allen, but she manages to escape.
-Tom fires a rocket launcher at the oxygen tanks behind Mansquito and assumes the creature was killed by the explosion, but that is not the case.

 Meanwhile, back at the lab, Dr. Allen undergoes yet another transformation and releases the last batch of genetically altered mosquitoes, which have been perfected.
-Tom arrives and Dr. Allen tells him that Mansquito is still alive.
-She tries to commit suicide by stabbing herself with a syringe, because without a mate, Mansquito will die.

 The monster arrives and Tom fights him to no avail.
 Dr. Allen is seriously injured by Mansquito, who is now focused on killing her rather than mating with her.
 Tom uses the stun gun and once again, it works.
 Seeing this, Dr. Allen breaks an electrical line and electrocutes Mansquito, sacrificing herself.
 Tom writes a report about the incident and the Gillen virus is wiped out by the altered mosquitoes.